10 Best Paint Trays

 Before purchasing, confirm that the tray width matches your roller frame.
 A 9-inch tray will not properly support an 18-inch roller, and a 4-inch tray will leave a standard roller hanging over the edges.
 Also verify that any included liners are sized specifically for the tray in the set; universal liners sometimes gap or shift, causing leaks.

 If the product includes a roller frame, check the handle ergonomics and the cage design.
 A comfortable grip reduces fatigue, and a sturdy cage keeps the sleeve from slipping during heavy loading.
-For kits that bundle brushes or scrapers, make sure those accessories are appropriate for your paint type—natural bristles for oil-based paints and synthetic filaments for latex, for example.
+For kits that bundle brushes or scrapers, make sure those accessories are appropriate for your paint type—synthetic filaments for latex and natural bristles for oil-based formulas, for example.

 Maintenance and Longevity